raphiz/seriesbutler/README.rst

 For more details checkout the (`nose documentation <https://nose.readthedocs.org/en/latest/>`__)

-If you want to test the created wheel distribution, create the wheel in the dev environment first.
+If you want to test the created wheel distribution, create the wheel in the dev environment first (`python setup.py sdist bdist_wheel`).
 After that, exit the dev container and run `make integration` in the project root.

 This will fire up a docker container based on the official python image with the workspace mounted